guilhemmarchand/TA-jira-service-desk-simple-addon-mckesson/TA-jira-service-desk-simple-addon/README.txt

 Version 1.0.5:

 - Fix: avoid JIRA ticket creation failures if values contain double quotes such as in the issue description which allows free text from users.

+Version 1.0.6:

+- Fix: priority field is not being sent properly as part of the json data
+- Fix: enable alert throttle by default